HildisviniOttar/ChurnCountdown/README.md

 Pressing 'Reconnect' will reload all of the above connections.

 App is not Notarised but does use Xcode sandbox features for Incoming/Outgoing network connection (required for WebSockets).

+### Build Instructions (Xcode)

+Open project in Xcode.
+Choose *Product* > *Archive*.
+Choose app in list that appears and press *Distribute app*.
+Choose *Copy app* and choose a destination, e.g. Desktop.
+Open folder just saved and right click on binary and choose 'Open'.